-A computer is not equivalent to Information on Damage Trim and Stability.
-Information on Damage Trim and Stability and Damage Control Plan shall be kept on board in printed form.
-Onboard damage stability software developed for the specific ship and approved by the Register may be used by properly trained ship's officers only as a rapid means to supplement Information on Damage Trim and Stability and Damage Control Plan for effective damage control.
-Where rapid access to shore-based computerized support organization, recognized by RS, which makes damage stability and residual strength assessments is provided on board, this may be used to supplement Information on Damage Trim and Stability.
-In such a case the contact information for gaining rapid access to shore-based computerized support organization together with a list of information required for making damage stability and residual strength assessments shall be included in Information on Damage Trim and Stability.
+A computer is not equivalent to Damage Stability Booklet.
+Damage Stability Booklet and Damage Control Plan shall be kept on board in printed form.
+Onboard damage stability software developed for the specific ship and approved by the Register may be used by properly trained ship's officers only as a rapid means to supplement Damage Stability Booklet and Damage Control Plan for effective damage control.

+Where rapid access to shore-based computerized support organization, recognized by RS, which makes damage stability and residual strength assessments is provided on board, this may be used to supplement Damage Stability Booklet.
+In such a case the contact information for gaining rapid access to shore-based computerized support organization together with a list of information required for making damage stability and residual strength assessments shall be included in Damage Stability Booklet.

-1.4.9 Dry cargo ships having the length $L_1 < 80$ m instead of Information on Damage Trim and Stability shall be provided with Damage Control Plan and Information on the Effect of Flooding.
+1.4.9 Dry cargo ships having the length $L_1$ <80 m instead of Damage Stability Booklet shall be provided with Damage Control Plan and Information on the Effect of Flooding.
 This Information shall contain data and documentation listed in 1.4.6.1 and results of damage trim and stability calculations when engine room and every cargo space are flooded.
 The calculations shall be made for two draughts one of which shall be the summer load line draught.
-The maximum permissible position of ship's centre of gravity shall be taken according to Information on Stability.
+The maximum permissible position of ship's centre of gravity shall be taken according to Stability Booklet.
 Permeabilities of cargo spaces shall be taken with regard to the cargoes intended to be carried and shall be within 0,60 to 0,90.
 The Information shall contain a summary table of calculation results with indication of critical factors, as well as details given in 1.4.6.1.5.